RossTeb/BitShiftingAIConnectFourGame/README.md

 # BitShiftingAIConnectFourGame
-This project is a heuristic algorithm designed to play connect four on a M by N connect R board. m/n being the dimensions r being the amount required for a win.
+This project is a heuristic algorithm designed to play connect four on a M by N connect R board. m/n being the dimensions r being the amount required in a row for a win.
 The algorithm uses bit shifting to assess the game state and make a move.
 The code remains uncommented and is quite extensive, an explanation can be given upon reuqest.